Centenary Bank

-Centenary Bank is a commercial bank in Uganda licensed by the Bank of Uganda, the central bank and national banking regulator.
+Centenary Bank, also Centenary Rural Development Bank Limited (CRDBL), is a commercial bank in Uganda licensed by the Bank of Uganda, the central bank and national banking regulator.

 History

 The bank was founded in 1983 as a credit trust, Centenary Rural Development Trust (CRDT), by Simeon Lutaakome, Hugh Francis Pulle, Paul Kateregga, Vincent Kirabo kya Maria, Emmanuel Mpande, and John Ogutu.
 In 1985, CRDT began to provide financial services to the public.
 The bank became a fully licensed commercial bank in 1993, after receiving a license from the Bank of Uganda.
 As of May 2016, Centenary Bank was the largest majority indigenous Ugandan commercial bank.

-In May 2009, John Giles left the seat of Managing Director after three years at the position.
-In 2011, the Centenary Bank launched a program with the World Bank Group to develop loans in the Ugandan agricultural sector.
+In May 2009, John Giles left the seat of Managing Director after three years at the position.The current Managing Director is Fabian Kasi In 2011, the Centenary Bank launched a program with the World Bank Group to develop loans in the Ugandan agricultural sector.

 In 2017, Centenary launched on a new core banking platform developed by the Greek company Intrasoft International S.A. and signed a partnership with Mastercard to develop a broad suite of new mobile banking solutions.
 In December 2017, the Centenary Bank signed a deal with WorldRemit to allow transfer from the remittance service.
 In May 2020, the bank launched instant paperless accounts for the unbanked Ugandan population.

+In March 2023, Centenary Rural Development Bank acquired MyBucks Bank Malawi, hence becoming Centenary Bank Malawi, with over eight branches in the country.

 Overview

 The bank is a large financial services provider in Uganda primarily involved in the promotion of development through loans to rural farmers, processors of agricultural produce, small traders, small manufacturers, importers, and exporters.
 While engaged in all areas of commercial banking, the bank has a significant portion of its portfolio in the microfinance arena in an attempt to meet the needs of the many individuals and business entities with limited means.
 As of December 2021, the bank's assets were UGX:4.8 trillion (US$1.359 billion), with shareholders' equity of USh789.52 billion (US$222.78 million).
+As of 31 December 2024, the bank's total assets had increased to USh 7.11 trillion (US$1.952 billion).